dtudk/pythonsupport-page/docs/install/windows/automated-error.rst

    or `Discord <ps-discord-invite_>`_.
    More information can be found at our :ref:`homepage <reach-us-reference>`.

-   If you have the time, we would greately appreciate if you could report the error to us, by simply visiting or writing an e-mail to us with what happened, and if possible a screenshot of the error.
+   If you have the time, we would appreciate if you could report the error to us, by simply visiting or writing an e-mail to us with what happened, and if possible a screenshot of the error.